 Our breeding flock of sheep also live out on our pastures year-round.
 As well as receiving ample haylage during the winter months, their diet is supplemented (generally if we have a bad winter) with a small amount of organic pellets just before they lamb.
 It is really important that we ensure our mums have all the vitamins, minerals and nutrients they need for their lambs and themselves to remain healthy, at a time when there is less fresh grass around.

 Grazing in synchronisation with the cattle promotes all varieties of grass (both tall and short) to be grazed allowing thick and vigorous growth to continue in our pastures all year round.
 Our sheep especially relish Sheep’s Fescue, which is rich in saccharine matter.

 Our flock of sheep lamb at Fordhall each spring (generally late March, early April).
 An opportunity to see our lambs up close is often available.
 Please see our events page for more details or follow us on Facebook.

 Pasture-Fed Association.
 All of our cattle and sheep are registered with the Pasture-Fed Association and accredited as such.
 This means you receive full traceability and peace of mind when you purchase from Fordhall.

 Please note: Although our sheep are registered with the Soil Association and reared to their organic standards, we are not able to label our lamb as organic as we currently do not use a registered organic abattoir.
 We try to minimise the journey our animals take to the abattoir which instead means using the one most local to us.
 As a result, although our sheep are all organically reared, we cannot label the lamb itself as organic.

 FREE-RANGE GLOUCESTER OLD SPOT PIGS

 Fordhall’s pigs live free-range where they enjoy rooting and rummaging amongst the undergrowth.
-Their feed is supplemented with a GM-free, vegetarian cereal mix (not organic) as well as brewer’s grains from our local micro-brewery, Joules, in Market Drayton.
+Their feed is supplemented with a GM-free, vegetarian cereal mix (not organic).